BioInfoTools/GCE/README.txt

+We have developed two implementations for GCE, the first gce-1.0.2 is recommended for common users, and the latter gce-alternative can be used in comparison and for developing new algorithms.
+Both take the kmerfreq output as input file, except for a little difference: gce-1.0.0 must remove the header lines and only keeps the data lines, while gce-alternative does not need that.

+1. gce-1.0.2

-GCE (genomic charactor estimator) is a bayes model based method to estimate the genome size, genomic repeat content and the heterozygsis rate of the sequencing sample.
-The estimated result can be used to help design the sequencing strategy in de novo genome project.
+GCE (genomic charactor estimator) is a bayes model based method to estimate the genome size ,genomic repeat content and the heterozygsis rate of the sequencing sample.
+The estimated result can be used to design the sequencing strategy.

 GCE is primarily hosted on BGI's ftp site (ftp://ftp.genomics.org.cn/pub/gce).
 Now the lastest version gce-1.0.2 is also available on Github (https://github.com/fanagislab/GCE).
-Note that gce-1.0.2 is compatible with the latest kmerfreq version 4.0 (max depth 65535). kmerfreq version 4.0 is available on Github (https://github.com/fanagislab/kmerfreq).
+Note that gce-1.0.2 is compatible with the latest kmerfreq version 4.0 (max depth 65535), which is available on Github (https://github.com/fanagislab/kmerfreq).

-Note that the estimation accuracy is also highly depended on the sequencing data quality, very low quality sequencing data, in which no clear peak can be viewed on the kmer frequency curve, should not be used.

 INSTALLATION